-We examined the surveys obtained from each hospital to verify that all Medicaid payments were reported by the hospitals for the Medicaid State Plan rate year ended September 30, 2012.
+We examined the surveys obtained from each hospital to verify that all Medicaid payments were reported by the hospitals for the Medicaid State Plan rate year ended September 30, 2013.
 Regular FFS Medicaid payments were traced to the MMIS data provided by the State and to each hospital's accounting books and records.
 MCO and MCO crossover payments were reconciled to the hospitals' accounting books and records.
 We also confirmed other supplemental Medicaid payments with the State, where applicable.

-We noted that the teaching hospital and 8 privately owned rural hospitals relied upon their internal hospital billing records to report Medicaid FFS claims and related payments, rather than relying upon the State's MMIS.
+We noted that the state-owned teaching hospital and eight privately owned rural hospitals relied upon their internal hospital billing records to report Medicaid FFS claims and related payments, rather than relying upon the State's MMIS.
 The providers noted that by using their records, hospitals were able to correct any payments relating to unknown contractual adjustments and spend-down estimates.
 Regular FFS Medicaid payments were traced to the hospital's applicable accounting books and records, and reconciled to the MMIS within tolerable amounts.

-Minor corrections were made to the Medicaid payments reported by some hospitals to exclude any DSH add-on payments.
-In addition, an adjustment was made to 10 of the Critical Access Hospitals' (CAH) Medicaid payments to include any CAH payments (takebacks) applicable to the 12-months ending September 30, 2012.
+For some hospitals we noted instances where the Medicaid, Medicaid out-of-state, or uninsured payments did not reconcile to the supporting documents provided by the hospitals.
+We verified that any differences between the information reported in the initial survey and the hospitals' supporting documentation were resolved.
+In addition, adjustments were made to Medicaid payments to break out supplemental/enhanced Medicaid payments from regular claims payments for DSH reporting purposes.
 Moreover, certain supplemental payments (e.g., Medicare DSH, Medicare IME & DGME, Medicare bad debt) applicable to dual eligible patients were also omitted or misstated by some of the hospitals.
 Accordingly, all available Medicaid payments, including supplemental payments, were included in the revised calculation of the hospital-specific DSH payment limit and uncompensated care costs reported on Exhibit 1.

-For five of the rural hospitals, an adjustment was made to the hospitals' Medicaid In-State, Medicaid Out-of-State, and uninsured payments to exclude a portion of the claims payments applicable to professional service fees.
+For six of the government-owned rural hospitals, adjustments were made to the hospitals' Medicaid in-state, Medicaid out-of-state, or uninsured payments to exclude a portion of the claims payments applicable to professional service fees.
 We noted that the hospitals could not readily identify the pro-fee portion of the payment from their accounting books and records, so the ratio of professional service fee charges to total hospital charges was used as a reasonable estimate.